ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/The Velvet Hand.md

 #organization #gang
 A sophisticated gang that is more for hire than an independently moving organization.
-Whenever companies want to steal
+Whenever companies want to steal from, spy on, or sabotage another company they go to The Velvet Hand.